 - Discover the continuum of movement a healthy pelvic (and central diaphragm) enjoys.

 - Explore variations in movement between your respiratory and pelvic diaphragms determining which types of movement address your pelvic issues.

-- Understand key muscles and fascia that support bladder, rectum and uterus and your hips.
+- Understand key muscles and fascia that support your bladder, rectum and uterus and your hips.

-- Prevent or slow lower organ prolapse and help repair diatasis.
+- Prevent or slow lower organ prolapse and help repair diastasis.